razaaidev/signal-generator-russell-2000/rulebook/signal-rulebook.md

 If a run exhausts its budget, stop, report what was completed, and say so in the email.
 Never fill gaps with estimates.

+Raising the depth of U3 is one number, but it is bounded by the plan: at 8 credits/minute the free tier tops out near 900 names per run before the wall clock becomes unmanageable.
+The README's *Why 600 names* section sets out the options and what the first paid tier changes.

 ---

 ## PART H — RUN SCHEDULE